 4. They prevent us from growing as we should.

 You and I need other people to be the church.
 We need other people who aren’t like us to be the church.
 We need other people who aren’t like us to help us become more like Christ.
-And part of that process is the natural spiritual sanding that results from this type of gathering.
+And part of that process is the natural Paxil withdrawal symptoms that results from this type of gathering.

 Other people who are in different life stages than us, have different personalities than us, come from different backgrounds than us, not only protect us from heresy, they help chip away and sand off our self-centered traits.